Equality and diversity

 Protected characteristic: pregnancy and maternity

-Protects women from discrimination because of their pregnancy and maternity.
-The health and wellbeing of women before, during and after pregnancy is an important factor in giving children a healthy start in life and laying the groundwork for good health and wellbeing in later life.
+This protects women from discrimination because of their pregnancy and maternity.
+The health and wellbeing of women before, during, and after pregnancy is an important factor in giving children a healthy start in life and laying the groundwork for good health and wellbeing in later life.
 Under 18 conceptions are lower in Central Bedfordshire than the national average and statistical neighbours.
 However, there are areas where under 18 conceptions are significantly higher than both the national and local authority rates.
-Children and young people who are already disadvantaged have an increased risk of teenage pregnancy therefore targeted interventions aim to reduce the risk factors by tackling the underlying causes.
+Children and young people who are already disadvantaged have an increased risk of teenage pregnancy.
+Therefore, targeted interventions aim to reduce the risk factors by tackling the underlying causes.

 Protected characteristic: race

-Central Bedfordshire is ethnically diverse with around 10.3% of people living in the area from black or ethnic minority communities.
-The biggest ethnic minority groups in Central Bedfordshire were White Other (not White British, White Irish or Gypsy or Irish Traveller), White Irish and Indian, as shown below.
+Central Bedfordshire is ethnically diverse, with around 10.3% of people living in the area from black or ethnic minority communities.
+The biggest ethnic minority groups in Central Bedfordshire were White Other (not White British, White Irish, or Gypsy or Irish Traveller), White Irish, and Indian.

 Pie chart showing ethnic diversity in Central Bedfordshire